Outdoor / Murals

 “Identity” is a series of characters telling their story: “Skhema” started the 1st introduction of the ideograms from the Dolmen de Soto

 A set of portraits with faces of very diverse characters, of great color, interspersing the identity symbols of our history

-Street Art Hyperrealism: Manomatic questions our relation with the destructive automatism of our day-to-day lives, the convention and routine.
+Street Art Hyperrealism: Manomatic questions our relationship with the destructive automatism of our day-to-day lives, the convention and routine.
 Manomatic is a creative automate, born from the consumerist machinery, born from Warhol and definitely Post-Pop.
 Then we could link his work to the Obey’s and Banksy’s counter-culture: While these two artists are using stencil techniques, Manomatic’s speciality is hyperrealism: it means more than photorealism, by adding the subversive and divergent message to the figuration.

 Being a street artist for him was obviously the only choice, in order to transmit his thoughts to the people.
-At the first glance, he seduces us with figurative realism to trap the ones who casually pass by, and propagates his message: the blind happiness in our society today.
+At the glance, he seduces us with figurative realism to trap the ones who casually pass by, and propagates his message: the blind happiness in our society today.
 Being happy with high morale becomes politically correct.

 * Quote from Tania Klein about the artist

 “Personally, I like communication and not encryption, as I believe that works should touch the public.